New program to diversify corporate boards gets backing by Seattle-area companies

 Formally launched Wednesday, the Black Boardroom Initiative hopes to nearly triple the ratio of Black executives on the boards of major public companies by 2028.

-Led by Seattle-based law firm Perkins Coie, and backed by some of Washington’s biggest firms, including Amazon, Microsoft and Starbucks, the initiative is the latest corporate response to calls for more balanced leadership at a time of escalating concerns about social justice and racial equity.
+Led by Seattle-based law firm Perkins Coie, and backed by some of Washington’s biggest firms, including Amazon, Microsoft and Starbucks, the initiative is the latest corporate response to call for more balanced leadership at a time of escalating concerns about social justice and racial equity.

 “Corporate leaders, shareholders, and employees are looking to … company boards to take meaningful actions against racism and to promote greater diversity within their leadership ranks,” said Bill Malley, managing partner at Perkins Coie, in a statement.
 “It all starts with the board.”

-Note: This story has been updated to include additional information the creation and sponsorship of the Black Boardroom Initiative.